apache/systemds/README.md

 * * *

-## Running SystemML in Stand-alone Mode
+## Running SystemML in Standalone Mode

-SystemML is distributed in several packages, including a standalone package.
-We'll operate in Standalone mode in this guide.
-If you built SystemML from source (```mvn clean package```) the standalone package got created under the `system-ml/target` folder.
-In order to follow the examples below, extract it to your working directory, i.e. `~/systemml-examples`:
+SystemML can run in distributed mode as well as in local standalone mode.
+We'll operate in standalone mode in this guide.

-    tar -xzf system-ml/target/system-ml*standalone.tar.gz -C ~/systemml-examples
-    cd ~/systemml-examples

-The extracted package should have these contents:

-    algorithms/
-    docs/
-    lib/
-    log4j.properties
-    readme.txt
-    runStandaloneSystemML.bat*
-    runStandaloneSystemML.sh*
-    SystemML-config.xml

-Standalone mode can be executed either on Mac/Unix using the ```runStandaloneSystemML.sh``` script or on Windows using the ```runStandaloneSystemML.bat``` batch file.
+After you built SystemML from source (```mvn clean package```) the standalone mode can be executed either on Mac/Unix using the ```./bin/systemml``` script or on Windows using the ```.\bin\systemml.bat``` batch file.

+If you run from the script from the project root folder ```./``` or from the ```./bin``` folder, then the output files from running SystemML will be created inside the ```./temp``` folder to keep them separate from the SystemML source files managed by Git.
+The output files for all of the examples in this guide will be created under the ```./temp``` folder.

+The runtime behavior and logging behavior of SystemML can be customized by editing the files ```./conf/SystemML-config.xml``` and ```./conf/log4j.properties```.
+Both files will be created from their corresponding ```*.template``` files during the first execution of the SystemML executable script.

+When invoking the ```./bin/systemml``` or ```.\bin\systemml.bat``` with any of the prepackaged DML scripts you can omit the relative path to the DML script file.
+The following two commands are equivalent:

+    ./bin/systemml ./system-ml/scripts/datagen/genLinearRegressionData.dml -nvargs numSamples=1000 numFeatures=50 maxFeatureValue=5 maxWeight=5 addNoise=FALSE b=0 sparsity=0.7 output=linRegData.csv format=csv perc=0.5

+    ./bin/systemml genLinearRegressionData.dml -nvargs numSamples=1000 numFeatures=50 maxFeatureValue=5 maxWeight=5 addNoise=FALSE b=0 sparsity=0.7 output=linRegData.csv format=csv perc=0.5

+In this guide we invoke the command with the relative folder to make it easier to look up the source of the DML scripts.

 * * *